Note: This post may contain affiliate links. Please see my disclosure page for more details.

 If you keep walking south, you’ll hit Canal Street which is pretty much the heart of Manhattan’s Chinatown.
 Try not to get lured into purchasing fake bags or sunglasses, and just gawk at the bustling atmosphere instead.

 Chinatown is fantastic and I could write an entire blog post all about it… but I’ll just give you a few quick recommendations here.
 For delicious hand-pulled noodles, try Spicy Village.
 Their big tray chicken is unmissable and will feed 2-3 hungry people for under $15 (and it’s BYOB as well, so just pick up some beers from the bodega next door if you want to feel peak New York).
+Note: Are you gluten-free?
+Check out this gluten-free guide to New York.

 For dumplings, Joe’s Shanghai has the best soup dumplings I’ve been able to find in New York.
 If you’re into dim sum, Golden Unicorn is my absolute favorite but Nom Wah Tea Parlor and Jing Fong are also close contenders.
 Finally, I’m obsessed with Xi’an Famous Foods’ cumin lamb noodles, but there are locations all over the city so it may be best to save it for a different day of exploring.
 For dessert, I love the egg custard tarts at Tai Pan Bakery on Canal Street.